ajone239/BestmanSpeech/drafts/third_draft.md

 A friendship that you struggle to put words too, but you know exactly what it is and where it is.
 I wish I could say that this friendship is unique to Chris and I.
 However, everyone who knows Chris knows this in some capacity.
-He seems to inspire a deep connection in all the people he meets.
+His company seems to inspire a deep connection in all the people he meets.

 <!-- let this ride for a beat -->